heet2000/Disk-scheduling-algorithms/README.md

 # Disk-scheduling-algorithms
-it is the project of os ( disk scheduling algorithm) in website
+It is the project of OS ( disk scheduling algorithm) in website.
+IT consists of all the disk sheduling algoritms with input output of seek time and real time graph.